 He was gone, but his legacy had just begun.

 The flagship location at Inwood Road was the first one that the new owners renovated, creating more space for customers and a beer room to enhance the barbecue experience.
 As of 2016, the original Sonny Bryan’s became the first and only BBQ restaurant in Texas to be open 24/7.

 People wanted Sonny Bryan’s smoked and seasoned meats.
 The question now was how to make it as available to the public as much as possible.

 There are currently three locations of Sonny Bryan’s Smokehouse across the Dallas-Fort Worth area.
-The Harmon family has made an effort only to change what’s needed, making sure to keep the charm and innovation that originally made the place a Texas institution.
+The Harman family has made an effort only to change what’s needed, making sure to keep the charm and innovation that originally made the place a Texas institution.

 The original location is like a picture from the past, with the same school desks used all those years ago.